Exciting 600 Finish Thrills Deming Speedway Crowd

 A wild Kasey Kahne Junior Sprint finish found Haley Constance holding of a strong run by Peyton Hagen to score her first win of the 2014 campaign.
 Levi Klatt closed strong late as well to take home a third place.
 Heat wins in the division went to Hagen, Klatt and Alex Gouy.

-**Points have been posted on the Points pages.
-Please be aware the site still has a small issue, which we hope to have corrected soon.
+** Please be aware the site still has a small issue, which we hope to have corrected soon.
 Once you get to this page, wait about 15-20 seconds before clicking on the links to the left.
 This will prevent you from getting the Forbidden error.
 Sorry for the inconvenience.

 W-9 FORM (this should be completed by who ever will be claiming winnings)